imsoncod/SonPlayer/README.md

 ## SonPlayer
-#### This is a music player named after me.
-I made it myself to listen to music on my laptop.
+#### This is a music player named after me, I made it myself to listen to music on my laptop.
 ## Developer
 #### imsoncod
 ## Development period